ArchiveBox/docs/Install.md

  - `curl` (usually already on most systems)
  - `git` (usually already on most systems)

+To disable specific dependencies, see the [Configuration: Archive Method Toggles](Configuration#archive-method-toggles) page.
 For help installing specific dependencies, see the [[Troubleshooting]] page.

 ## Automatic Setup